noklesta/SublimeEmberNav/README.md

  * Select "Package Control: Install Package" (it'll take a few seconds)
  * Select Simple Ember.js Navigator when the list appears.

-Package Control will automatically keep SublimeEmberNav up to date with the latest version.
+Package Control will automatically keep the Simple Ember.js Navigator up to date with the latest version.

 ### Clone from GitHub